ghermans/docs/docs/api/categories.md

 ## Get specific category

-For fetching any specific category, you have to provide the category's id as as input parameter.
+For fetching any specific category, you have to provide the category's id as an input parameter.

   - Request